Frequently Asked Questions

 Please review the Conditions of Entry before you submit your script.

-Please contact Shari Irwin, Producer (New Work) via email or phone 07 3010 7607 if you need any further information to support your entry.
+Please contact Jane Youngs, Artistic Administrator via email or phone 07 3010 7672 if you need any further information to support your entry.